MathJax Greek Workaround

 Conclusion

-While this workaround is certainly a bit "hacky", the "solutions" I saw online are far worse, and didn't even work for Obsidian.
-It's possible this workaround is already known of, but I haven't seen it before, so I thought it good to share it in the hopes it might help others looking for a solution like I was a few years ago!
+While this workaround is certainly a bit "hacky", the solutions I saw online are often worse, and didn't work for Obsidian (since they rely on commands we can't used in the preamble).
+It's possible this method is already known of, but I haven't seen it before, so I thought it good to share in the hopes I might help others looking for a solution, like I was a few years ago!